 The amount you owe for health insurance is calculated based on the amount of your pension in comparison to the average Croatian salary for that year.
 If your pension is lower than the average salary, you pay 1% of your pension for health insurance.
 If your pension is higher than the average salary, you pay 3% of your pension.

-You are under 18 years of age
+You are under 18 years of age and the child of a Croatian or EU citizen

 You are under 26 years of age and a student